MultiTricker/TMEP/README.md

 Application was written very straightforwardly for our home usage, but owners of TME wanted to use this app as well.
 So I did released code and added more functionality later.

 TMEP use Highcharts JS for graph generation ([highcharts.com](http://www.highcharts.com), Free for Non-commercial) and jQuery for AJAX, datepicker and so on.
+TMEP itself is [CC BY-NC-SA 4.0](http://creativecommons.org/licenses/by-nc-sa/4.0/)

 Application demo: [roudnice.eu](http://www.roudnice.eu)